inspec/inspec-aws/docs/resources/aws_rds_global_cluster.md

 `global_cluster_identifier` _(required)_

-The list of global clusters returned by this request.
+The cluster identifier of the global database cluster.

-For additional information, see the [AWS documentation on AWS RDS DBGlobalCluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-globalcluster.html).
+For additional information, see the [AWS documentation on AWS RDS GlobalCluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-globalcluster.html).

 ## Properties